 In the Compact Disc system, every batch of 24 audio symbols is complemented with 8 parity symbols in the encoder, thus bringing the number of symbols in 1 frame to 32.
-In fact, the error-correction symbols are added to the audio symbols in two distinct encoders; the first adds 4 parity symbols which are related to 24 symbols, wheras the second encoder adds 4 parity symbols which which will usually not change abruptly.
-The amplitude of the signal during the first sample will not differ greatly from that during the second sample.
-The amplitude during the third sample will not differ much from the second, and so on.
-If the value of the second sample cannot be corrected and the values of the first and the third samples are known, a good approximation must allow to compute the value of the second sample.
-C2 C1 encoder encoder delay 24 input symbols 32 output symbols 1 28 symbols delay 0 0 symbols A1 A2 4 symbols A2 8 symbols A3 12 symbols A4 16 symbols A5 D = delay of 4 symbols one frame (A) for the first encoder one frame for the second encoder
+In fact, the error-correction symbols are added to the audio symbols in two distinct encoders; the first adds 4 parity symbols which are related to 24 symbols, wheras the second encoder adds 4 parity symbols which are related to the 28 symbols coming from the first encoder.